 MDCR continues to implement best practices and the requirements of the PREA standards in order to address allegations of sexual abuse and sexual harassment of inmates.
-MDCR is dedicated to on-going monitoring and the implementation of corrective actions in order to maintain full PREA compliance and most importantly to maximize the safety of MDCR correctional facilities.
+MDCR is dedicated to ongoing monitoring and the implementation of corrective actions in order to maintain full PREA compliance and, most importantly, to maximize safety in MDCR facilities.
 This continual self-improvement will result in systemic changes that fully integrate the intent of the PREA standards and the highest level of safety.